krahman/go-resources/README.md

 "GO" programming language resources

 > "Go is not meant to innovate programming theory.
-It's meant to innovate programming practice." --*Samuel Tesla*
+It's meant to innovate programming practice." - *Samuel Tesla*
+> "Go is closer in spirit to C than to any other language," - *Mark Summerfield*

 ![alt text](https://github.com/krahman/go-resources/blob/master/gologo.png "Go Logo")